All Episodes

 Rush Limbaugh with a bit of a bug today.

-Voice not sounding like Rush, so I'm in.
+Voice not sounding like Rush.

 Rush will be back tomorrow.

-He uh over the weekend at uh Pebble Beach and apparently caught uh the bug that uh is going around to a lot of places and a lot of people uh sound like I don't know that I sound all that great this morning either.
+He over the weekend at Pebble Beach and apparently caught the bug that is going around to a lot of places.

 All the guys in New York say you sound marvelous.

-All right, but rush back tomorrow and uh appreciate uh the opportunity to sit in because this is an incredible news day, and we're gonna get to all of it today.
+And appreciate the opportunity to sit in because this is an incredible news day.

-It is uh well, not coincidentally, it's uh interesting that it falls today, Lincoln's birthday.
+It's interesting that it falls today, Lincoln's birthday.

-He tried to convince them that increasing fees fees, mind you, on doctors, hospitals, and employers in order to pay free medical care to illegals, among others, was a good idea and was not a violation of his no new taxes pledge from a campaign of just 14 minutes ago.
+He tried to convince them that increasing fees, fees, mind you, on doctors, hospitals, and employers in order to pay free medical care to illegals, among others, was a good idea and was not a violation of his no-new taxes pledge from a campaign of just 14 minutes ago.

 Well, okay, last November.